retail-inmotion/assignment-backend/README.md

 * The service has to be production ready, so make sure its correctness is verified

 Some additonal notes:
-* Feel free to use whatever persistence layer and database you want
+* Feel free to use whatever persistence layer and database you want, just make sure you add some details on how to run the solution in this file
 * Feel free to use whatever code editor you want